 - Ship capacities are restricted to no 3,500+ passengers, ensuring a manageable scale for city infrastructure.

-RCI-Royal Caribbean International has also scheduled 15 Charleston port calls aboard Vision of the Seas, originating from Baltimore, with the first of these visits set to occur as early as December 2024.
+RCI-Royal Caribbean International scheduled 15 Charleston port visits for Vision of the Seas ship (homeported in Baltimore), with the first of these calls set for December 2024.

 While the Union Pier Terminal will no longer support homeport operations, Charleston’s appeal as a historic and walkable destination remains a strong draw for cruise itineraries.
 With its central location allowing passengers to disembark directly into the heart of downtown, the city benefits economically from visiting travelers while mitigating the challenges associated with congestion.